What Is a Herniated Disc?

 Abdominal muscles support the vertebrae, so exercises that strengthen the abdominals provide more spine stability and can help prevent a disc from herniating (or prevent a herniated disc from worsening or recurring).
 Being overweight or experiencing stress can also contribute to the risk of a herniated disc, as can lifting heavy items using poor form.
 Always bend your knees when you lift anything.

-Herniated Disc Doctor in New York
+Top Doctors for Herniated Disc in New York

 Are you suffering from disc herniation?
-Weill Cornell’s Center for Comprehensive Spine Care can help.
+Weill Cornell Medicine’s Center for Comprehensive Spine Care can help.
 Our experienced physicians will diagnose a slipped disc and recommend the proper course of action.
 If needed, the Center’s team of skilled surgeons can provide advanced herniated disc treatments, such as minimally invasive herniated disc surgery performed at our state-of-the-art facility.

 We’ve Got Your Back